-- Assessed the consistency of the application in the reserving methodology; - Considered the extent to which there has been any override to the governance around the reserving estimate; - Engaged our actuarial specialists to assist us in evaluating management bias in the reserves;

-- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by senior finance management, those posted and approved by the same user/those posted to unusual accounts; - Assessed significant accounting estimated for bias.
+- Assessed the consistency of the application in the reserving methodology; - Considered the extent to which there has been any override to the governance around the reserving estimate; - Engaged our actuarial specialists to assist us in evaluating management bias in the reserves; - Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted by individuals not authorized to post, those posted and approved by the same user, those posted after the year-end, and those made post closure of the books up to the year end; - Assessed significant accounting estimated for bias.